tbranyen/backbone-boilerplate/readme.md

 ## HTML5 History and Hash Based Navigation ##

 Out the box Backbone Boilerplate enables `pushState`.
-It also supplys a script inside `app/index.js` which attaches a click handler that monitors all links and will automatically route all *relative* urls through your Backbone application.
+It also supplies a script inside `app/index.js` which attaches a click handler that monitors all links and will automatically route all *relative* urls through your Backbone application.